-What is a cohabitation agreement?
-It’s a legal document which allows unmarried couples who live together to establish their rights within the law, such as how assets are shared or how children will be provided for if the relationship breaks down.
+A cohabitation agreement is a legal document which allows unmarried couples who live together to establish legal rights about how assets would be shared and how children will be provided for if the relationship breaks down.
 The family lawyers at Lanyon Bowdler are specialists in drafting Cohabitation Agreements and can guide you through the process from start to finish.

 There is a common misconception that couples living together have the same legal rights as married couples, often referred to as “common law marriage”.

-That means there are thousands of couples living together in the UK who have no legal right to a share of their partner’s assets.
+That means there are thousands of couples living together in the UK who have no legal protection if the relationship breaks down.
 They also have no responsibility for acting as next of kin, no inheritance rights and no legal agreement about the division of child maintenance or shared assets if they separate.

 As with many legal documents, drafting a cohabitation agreement can be complex and confusing so it’s essential to talk to a specialist solicitor at the outset.
 The agreement can actually be quite informal in nature and putting it together needn’t be too onerous, but it’s important to get it right.